 - Execution Planning – Collins addresses doing the right things (Strategy), but came up short with doing things right (Tactics).

 Strategic Alignment is defined as strategic plans that exist, are implemented, and are aligned internally and externally.
-The functional strategies include corporate, product, marketing and sales.
-Internal alignment involves interlocked corporate, product, marketing and sales strategies.
+The functional strategies include corporate, product, pricing marketing and sales.
+Internal alignment involves interlocked corporate, product, pricing, marketing and sales strategies.
 External alignment involves alignment with buyers, users and trends of the market.